PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Ayaport Cam Buckle Straps - Best for Secure Transport

-- Zinc-coated buckles resist rust
+• Zinc-coated buckles resist rust and corrosion

 What Users Love: The 330-pound load capacity handles even heavy fishing kayaks with confidence.
+Weekend paddlers appreciate the included storage bag that keeps straps organized between trips.

 Common Concerns: Some users find the 12-foot length excessive for smaller vehicles.
+You can tie off excess strap material or tuck it under the kayak during transport.

 2. Pelican Universal Kayak Carrier Kit - Best for Mixed Transport

 Common Concerns: Some users report the straps wearing out after a year of regular use.
+Consider upgrading to higher-quality cam straps if you transport weekly or in harsh conditions.

 3. Codinter Kayak Roller - Best Solo Loading Assistant

-- Works on SUV rear windows
+• Works on most SUV rear windows

 What Users Love: Solo paddlers praise how it eliminates the need for a loading partner.
+The foam roller protects your hull from scratches during the loading process.
+Many users report loading 70+ pound kayaks without assistance.

 Best Types of Kayaks for SUV Transport